 Choose a Platform and Develop a Website

-Once you have all the legal formalities in order, things begin to take off.
+once you have all the legal formalities in order fulfillment, things begin to take off.
 The next step is to choose a platform to build your E-Commerce website on.
 There are a number of popular platforms, including WordPress, Magento, Shopify, and several others.
 Each platform comes with its specific pros and cons.
 Do your research carefully before choosing a platform for your business.
 Once you have decided on the platform, the development phase begins.

 Unless you are an experienced full-stack developer, you will likely need to hire a firm or individual for development services.
 This can be tricky, as you need to ensure you partner with the right firm.
 Pay special attention to milestones and deadlines.
 Make sure the developer understands the nature of your business and what you need.
 The development phase can take anywhere between two to six weeks.